gautambaghel/terraform-google-terraform-cloud-agents/README.md

 *Below are some examples:*

-- [Terraform Cloud Agents on MIG Container VMs](examples/tfc-agent-mig-container-vm-simple/README.md) - This example shows how to deploy a Terraform Cloud Agent on MIG Container VMs.
+- [Terraform Cloud agents on MIG Container VMs](examples/tfc-agent-mig-container-vm-simple/README.md) - This example shows how to deploy a Terraform Cloud agent on MIG Container VMs.

 ## [Configure trust between Terraform and Google Cloud](modules/tfc-oidc/README.md)